Shinzo Abe to become first Japanese leader to visit Pearl Harbor

 Obama's historic visit

-In May, President Obama became the first sitting US President to visit Hiroshima, where the US dropped a nuclear bomb killing more than 100,000 Japanese men, women and children, among others.
+In May, Obama became the first sitting US President to visit Hiroshima, where the US dropped a nuclear bomb in 1945 that killed more than 100,000 Japanese men, women and children.

+Abe's planned visit is a way of reciprocating the commitment shown by Obama to Japan-US relations, said David Warren, an associate fellow of the Asia program at Chatham House in London.

+Warren said that the visit would likely be welcomed by most Japanese but was still politically controversial.

+"I'm sure that Prime Minister Abe will want to send the most powerful message he can in advance of Donald Trump becoming president in January about the importance and strength of the US-Japanese alliance."

+Obama put US-Japan relations high on his agenda when he assumed office in 2009.
+His administration has shown solidarity with Japan through joint military drills as the Asian nation faces nuclear threats from North Korea and a territorial dispute with China over the Senkaku Islands in the East China Sea.

-Writing in the museum's guest book, Obama called for a "world without nuclear weapons."
+On Obama's visit to Hiroshima in May, the president wrote in the museum's guest book, calling for a "world without nuclear weapons."

 "Why do we come to this place, to Hiroshima?
-We come to ponder the terrible forces unleashed in the not so distant past," the President said in a speech on the day.
+We come to ponder the terrible forces unleashed in the not so distant past," Obama said in a speech on the day.

 "We come to mourn the dead ... their souls speak to us and ask us to look inward.
 To take stock of who we are and what we might become."